 Students that are considered eligible for federal work study have an opportunity to work in this program while in school.
 For additional details, visit the Federal Work Study homepage.

 If an approved student is interested in federal work study, they must submit an application with Human Resources.
 Students can view a list of available positions at www.liberty.edu/hr.
-If a hiring supervisor hires the student, Financial Aid will process the request and aid will pay as it is earned.
+If a hiring supervisor hires the student, the Financial Aid Office will process the request and aid will pay as it is earned.

 Students who indicated interest in federal work study on the FAFSA, but do not see it on the award letter are either ineligible or the limited funding from the U.S. Department of Education has been exhausted for the year.